wendizz216/Oil-Palm-Genetic-Diversity-and-Conservation-Program/README.md

 <img src="Figures_Scripts/genetic_variants.png" width="500" height="300">

 ### Principle Components Analysis
-This PCA looks for clusters of oil palm samples that share a high degree of genetic similarities by projecting the high-dimensional genome-wide variant data into two dimensions that explain the variation (PC1 and PC2, accounting for 76% of genetic variation).
+This PCA looks for clusters of oil palm samples that share a high degree of genetic similarities by projecting the high-dimensional genome-wide variant data into two dimensions that explain the the most variation (PC1 and PC2, accounting for 76% of genetic variation).
 The PCA reveals clusters of oil palm samples corresponding to African and Latin American species of oil palm as well as geographic origin of 653 oil palm samples across 70,100 genomic variants.

 **Scripts**:
 [PCA.R](Principle_Components_Analysis/PCA.R) & [PCA_transformData.py](Principle_Components_Analysis/PCA_transformData.py)